csells/go_router/README.md

 }
 ```

 In this case, we've defined two routes.
-The route name patterns are defined and
+The route patterns are defined and
 implemented in the [`path_to_regexp`](https://pub.dev/packages/path_to_regexp)
 package, which gives you the ability to include regular expressions, e.g.
 `/family/:fid(f\d+)`.
-These route name patterns will be matched in order and
+These route patterns will be matched against the location.
-only a single pattern will be matched, specifically the one that matches the
+Only a single pattern will be matched, specifically the one that matches the
-entire route name (and so it doesn't matter in which order you list your
+entire location (and so it doesn't matter in which order you list your routes).
-routes).

 In addition to the pattern, a `GoRoute` contains a page builder function which
 is called to create the page when a pattern is matched.
 That function can use